whosonfirst/go-whosonfirst-shapefile/README.md

 ```
 ./bin/wof-shapefile-index -h
 Usage of ./bin/wof-shapefile-index:
+  -belongs-to value
+    	Include only records that belong to this ID.
+You may pass multiple -belongs-to flags.
+  -exclude-placetype value
+    	Exclude records of this placetype.
+You may pass multiple -exclude-placetype flags.
+  -include-placetype value
+    	Include only records of this placetype.
+You may pass multiple -include-placetype flags.
   -mode string
     	The mode to use importing data.
 Valid modes are: directory,feature,feature-collection,files,geojson-ls,meta,path,repo,sqlite. (default "repo")
   -out string